Things to Declutter from your Bedroom

 It's so easy for that little bedside table to end up covered in stuff - empty glasses, hairbands, cosmetics, books, jewellery...
 But, If you're having problems sleeping, the clutter surrounding your bed could be partly to blame.

-To give yourself the best possible chance of a good nights sleep, declutter your bedside tables, leaving only the daily essentials out.
-Contain them by displaying in a pretty tray, and be strict in clearing anything else that lands there each day.
+Keep out only the essentials and contain them by displaying in a pretty tray, and be strict in clearing anything else that lands there each day.

 According to sleep studies, one thing you should definitely not have on your bedside table is your mobile phone...